Anime4000/RTL960x/README.md

 ### Fix
 * You need to generate new `VS_AUTH_KEY` when change `ELAN_MAC_ADDR`
-* Apperently, you have few seconds to access Telnet before rebooting, if you can't type fast enough, use this autoit script `quick_telnet-login.au3`.
+* Apperently, you have few seconds to access Telnet before rebooting, if you can't type fast enough, use this `quick_telnet-login.au3`.
 * To prevent auto reboot by entering `echo 3 > /proc/fiber_mode` (XPON Ethernet Mode)

 ### Note